Familial Shar Pei-Fever (FSF)

 Familial Shar-Pei fever, also known as swollen hock syndrome, Shar-Pei auto-inflammatory disease (SPAID), or Shar-Pei Recurrent Fever, is a hereditary disorder found in Shar-Pei dogs that affects the immune system and leads to inflammation and often more serious, even life-threatening, health problems.
 It is similar to familial Mediterranean fever, a hereditary inflammatory disorder that occurs in humans.

-For additional information on FSF, including more of the science behind how it works, check out this link.
+For additional information on FSF, including more of the science behind how it works, check out this webpage at Cornell University.

 Why does it affect Shar-Pei Dogs?